Gun show loophole: History

 In 1993, Congress enacted the Brady Handgun Violence Prevention Act, amending the Gun Control Act of 1968.
 "The Brady Law", which went into effect in 1994, instituted federal background checks on all firearm purchasers who buy from a dealer who has a federal firearms license (FFL).
-This law had no provisions for private (i.e., non-business) firearms transactions or sales.
 The Brady Law originally imposed an interim measure, requiring a waiting period of 5 days before a licensed importer, manufacturer, or dealer may sell, deliver, or transfer a handgun to an unlicensed individual.
 The waiting period applied only in states without an alternate system that was deemed acceptable of conducting background checks on handgun purchasers.
 Personal transfers and sales between unlicensed Americans could also still be subject to other federal, state, and local restrictions.
 These interim provisions ceased to apply on November 30, 1998.

+Provenance

-Sometimes referred to as the Brady bill loophole, the Brady law loophole, the gun law loophole, or the private sale loophole, the "loophole" characterization refers to a perceived gap in laws that address what types of sales and transfers of firearms require records or background checks.
+After the Brady amendment passed, the gun show loophole was also referred to as the Brady bill loophole, the Brady law loophole, the gun law loophole, or the private sale loophole.
+The "loophole" characterization refers to a perceived gap in laws that address what types of sales and transfers of firearms require records or background checks.
 Private parties who are not engaged in the business of selling firearms are not legally required by federal law to: ask for identification, complete any forms, or keep any sales records, as long as the sale is not made in interstate commerce (across state lines) and does not fall under purview of the National Firearms Act (originally of 1934 and revised in 1968, which governs machine guns, short-barreled rifles, sawed-off shotguns, suppressors and destructive devices).

+In 1999 the Bureau of Alcohol, Tobacco and Firearms (ATF) reported that the definition of who is "engaged in the business" of firearms sales is overly narrow and that the Brady law did not help private sellers identify prohibited persons seeking to purchase firearms, while also allowing habitual arms traders to claim that they fall within the private sales exemption.